The importance of universal psychological needs

 Parents whose needs aren’t satisfied may have low self-esteem, appear unmotivated or express a lack of control over their current situation.
-As a practitioner you can play some role in supporting a participants psychological needs, but it is also important to consider other factors in their lives that may influence their needs (e.g. is their partner/family supporting them).
-If a parent is struggling to change their lifestyle behaviours, consider any other influences that are getting in the way of fulfilling their needs.
-Is there anything you can do to help satisfy these needs?
+As a practitioner you can play some role in supporting a parents’ psychological needs, but it is also important to consider other people or areas of their lives that may have an influence (e.g. partner/family, home environment).
+If a parent is struggling to change their lifestyle behaviours, consider other influences that might be affecting their autonomy, competence or relatedness.
+Is there anything you can do to help the parent overcome these issues?

 Sometimes others can behave in a way that actively oppresses an individual’s psychological needs.
-For example a mother (in law) saying there is nothing wrong with a child, it’s puppy fat, they have a big appetite etc., saying negative comments about an individual’s efforts to change, or that they are not capable of achieving change.
+For example a mother-in-law saying there is nothing wrong with a child, it’s puppy fat, they have a big appetite etc., or saying negative comments about an individual’s efforts to change, or that they are not capable of achieving change.
 Look out for signs that a parent may be experiencing this from their family, partner or friends.
-Can you talk to them about how this makes them feel, what they think they can do to manage the situation?
+Can you talk to them about how this makes them feel, and what they think they can do to manage the situation?

 In the example below, consider how satisfied Nicola’s psychological needs are in relation to the physical activity and diet of her children?
 What factors may be affecting her feelings of autonomy, competence and relatedness?